 Compile and build in Visual Studio

 By building your code often, you can quickly identify compile-time errors, such as incorrect syntax, misspelled keywords, and type mismatches.
-You can also quickly detect and correct run-time errors, such as logic errors and semantic errors, by frequently building and running debug versions of the code.
+You can also detect and correct run-time errors, such as logic errors and semantic errors, by building and running debug versions of the code.

 |IDE||- Create builds immediately and test them in a debugger.

 - Run multi-processor builds for C++ and C# projects.

 - Customize different aspects of the build system.

 |MSBuild command line||- Build projects without installing Visual Studio.

 - Run multi-processor builds for all project types.

 - Customize most areas of the build system.

 |Azure Pipelines||- Automate your build process as part of a continuous integration/continuous delivery pipeline.